-Trusts can distribute specific assets, income, or pieces of property.
-The benefit of a trust is that it does not go through probate, like a will, which allows more privacy.
-The probate court makes your assets and the terms of your will public.
+A trust attorney can help you establish a trust to distribute specific assets, income, or property according to your wishes.
+One key advantage of a trust is that it avoids probate, unlike a will, which helps maintain privacy.
+Probate proceedings are handled by the court and can make your assets and the terms of your will part of the public record.

 Trusts are a Vital Part of a Comprehensive Estate Plan